Why Toronto is a Runner's Paradise 🏃

 - Strava clubs — Connect with local runners online

-- Facebook groups — Search "Toronto runners" for various communities
+- Facebook groups — Search "Toronto runners"

 The Challenge